[2/3] Host a Beer Game Live or Remote

 When playing in presence, the participants should have their laptop with them, or alternatively a smartphone (our beer game can be played in any phone web browser).
 You can simply assign players into teams based on the position they are in the room.

-From your instructor Dashboard, you can quickly see a recap of the players connected, who has sent its order and the current week.
+From the session follow-up page, you can quickly see a recap of the players connected, who has sent its order and the current week.

-Select the games and click on "Start Timer".
-From then on, the players will only have 1 minute to decide how much to order every week.
+After you have clicked on the button "Start Timer", the players will only have 1 minute to decide how much to order every week.
 If one or several of them haven't sent their order, the computer orders for them, and the game advances to the next week (and the 1-minute timer starts again).

-You can change the duration of the timer inside a game's setting to 1min30sec, 2min or 2min30sec.
+You can change the duration of the timer inside a game's settings by specifying the number of seconds it lasts (for example 60s, 90s, 120s..).
 You can also decide to automatically start the timer from a given week, for the participants to get comfortable with the interface before their decision-making time is limited.

 Send admin message: